 Students also have the opportunity to experience unique aspects of European culture and historical heritage through first-hand learning.
-Seeing the sights with their host families-whether they are historical monuments, artistic and cultural treasures, or local festivals-offers our participants the change to learn directly from the locals who welcome the opportunity to share their history with their Blue Lake guests.
-These experiences often create lasting impressions on our students-much stronger than those a text book could offer.
+Seeing local sights with host families-whether they are historical monuments, artistic and cultural treasures, or regional festivals-offers our tour participants the chance to learn directly from European residents who are excited to share their history and culture.
+These experiences often create lasting impressions on our students-much stronger than those a textbook could offer.